AndreCFerreira/Bird_individualID/Automated_pictures_collection/README.md

 From reading the [technical datasheet](http://www.priority1design.com.au/rfidlog_rfid_data_logger.pdf) for the RIFD logger, it is possible to understand that this logger does not export the detected tag through the RS232 port by default (this might happen with other logger brands).
 Nonetheless it is possible to connect an [RS232 to USB adapter]( https://en.wikipedia.org/wiki/USB_adapter#/media/File:FTDI_USB_SERIAL.jpg) to the logger and, by using a terminal serial communication software (in our case we used [termite]( https://www.compuphase.com/software_termite.htm), we can configure the logger to export the detected tag (by following the instructions on the technical datasheet).

 ## 2. Establishing communication between the RFID logger and the raspberry pi
 In order to make an automatic labelling camera trap, connect the RS232 to USB adaptor to the logger and to the raspberry pi’s USB port.
-This will alow that the information relative to the tags being detect at the RFID logger to pass to the raspberry pi which, in turn, will take a photo through the raspberry pi cam and label it by including in the photos file's name the unique number of the detected tag.
+This will allow that the information relative to the tags being detect at the RFID logger to pass to the raspberry pi which, in turn, will take a photo through the raspberry pi cam and label it by including in the photos file's name the unique number of the detected tag.

 <p align="center">
 <img src="https://github.com/AndreCFerreira/Weaver_individualID/blob/master/Automated_pictures_collection/Images/Setup_pi_camera.JPG" width="600" height="300" />